travis-ci/docs-travis-ci-com/blog/_posts/2013-11-15-upcoming-build-environment-updates.md

 ### Known Issues

 - At the moment, Gradle does not work with Oracle JDK 8 **on Travis CI virtual machines**.
-We're investigating...
-(TODO-JOSHK: tell me if you want more details about that point)
+We're investigating and should have an update soon.
-- Travis CI is still equipped by default with `gcc-4.6`, but we are aware that C++11 projects need `gcc-4.8` and we are working on an update...
+- Travis CI is still equipped by default with `gcc-4.6`, but we are aware that C++11 projects need `gcc-4.8` and we are working on an update.